Perspective

 your descendents' sakes, work hard together over

-many months on self-study
+many months on self-improvement

 before

-pledging your life-long commitment!
+pledging life-long commitment!

 If you haven't yet, at least do these courtship checklists